ArQuel/LouisonMillet_12_22-04-2022/README.md

 #### Front-end:

-- Open a second terminal, then open `PROJET12` folder:
+- Open a second terminal, then open `PROJET12` folder :

 - Then, install dependencies : `npm install`